 Enter the information described in each step, including:

-- Your session description, written for meeting participants, maximum 2500 characters
+- Your session description, written for meeting participants, maximum 2500 characters including spaces

-- How your session attends to diversity
+- How your session attends to diversity and inclusion

 - Four learning objectives for your session, focusing on the broad outcomes intended for the audience